-Successor to slain Iran general faces same fate if he kills Americans: U.S. envoy
+Successor to slain Iran general faces same fate if he kills Americans - U.S. envoy

 This month’s military flare-up began in December when rockets fired at U.S. bases in Iraq killed a U.S. contractor.
 Washington blamed pro-Iran militia and launched air strikes that killed at least 25 fighters.
 After the militia surrounded the U.S. embassy in Baghdad for two days, Trump ordered the drone strike on Soleimani.

-Reporting by Nafisa Eltahir; Editing by Edmund Blair and Michael Perry
+Reporting by Nafisa Eltahir and Parisa Hafezi; Writing by Edmund Blair; Editing by Michael Perry and Peter Graff